pauldmccarthy/fsleyes/userdoc/overlays.rst

 ^^^^

-FSLeyes is able to display 2D cross sections of 3D triangle meshes.
+FSLeyes is able to display 2D cross sections of 3D triangle meshes (see :ref:`here <3d_view_mesh>` for details on viewing volumes in the 3D view).

 .. container:: image-strip